-Hi Friends!
-So I posted this article a few months ago on a friend’s blog, but I’ve been feeling some body-hatin’ coming from some of the strongest, most beautiful, passionate, and amazing women I’ve ever had the privilege to call friends, so I wanted to send out a little reminder that we all need to stop being so hard on ourselves.
-How would you feel if someone spoke about your best friend the way you may often be talking to or about yourself?
-I think you’d be pretty pissed and give them a good what-for!
-(I’ve never really known what that means exactly, but I find it to be a delicious turn-of-phrase!)
-I think we all need a reminder every now and then to treat ourselves with the same kindness and compassion we often reserve for others.
-So without further ado, here she is: Ferociously Feminine Bodies!
+Hi Friend!
+So I posted this article a few months ago on a friend’s blog, but I’ve been feeling some body-hatin’ coming from some of the strongest, most beautiful, passionate, and amazing women I’ve ever had the privilege to call friends, so I wanted to send out a little reminder that you need to stop being so hard on yourself.

 “Oh,” she replied.
 “I think about mine all the time.
 And I don’t know how to stop.”

 Her response profoundly saddened me.
 This is a woman who is smart, powerful, funny, beautiful, and a passionate feminist.
 Yet the ideal of a perfect body and its relation to her self-worth has been so ingrained in her psyche, that she puts a significant amount of time and energy into thinking about, obsessing over, and trying to change her body and weight to fit this standard of beauty.

 Though this article was sparked by a specific incident at work, I’m speaking more broadly about many people in our culture who have been damaged by this cult of the ideal.
 You most likely have been conditioned since you were old enough to notice you had hips (and it just keeps starting earlier and earlier) to think that unless you have the perfect body to go with your killer brain and wicked sense of humour, then you are in some way lacking.